We all know exercise isn’t easy.

 Step 5: Build a Support System So You Keep Exercising

 Having others to commiserate with makes sticking to a fitness routine so much easier, especially with exercise for overweight beginners and the specific obstacles you’ll face.
-Whether it’s reading a story about a someone’s major fitness breakthrough or getting support during a weight loss plateau, having a support system is a great motivator.
+Whether it’s reading a story about someone’s major fitness breakthrough or getting support during a weight loss plateau, having a support system is a great motivator.

 While I’d love to create a fitness support group on Facebook in the future, follow me on Instagram in the meantime.
 I’m always sharing tips, tricks, and motivation to keep you on the right track.